spacez320/eudaimonia/posts/fedora-with-qemu.md

-# Fedora Cloud with QEMU and cloud-init
+# Fedora with QEMU and cloud-init

 This covers the necessities for booting a [Fedora Cloud](https://fedoraproject.org/cloud) instance with [QEMU](https://www.qemu.org) (directly) and having it execute [cloud-init](https://cloudinit.readthedocs.io) after booting.
-This was done in service of a project to emulate Raspberry Pi intances that could automatically configure themselves to join a network or cluster.
+This was done in service of a project to emulate Raspberry Pi instances that could automatically configure themselves to join a network or cluster.

 ## Things to Know